-China has the longest land border in the world.
+China has the longest land border in the world

-At approximately 13,500 miles, China has the longest land border which it shares with 13 of its neighbors.
+At approximately 13,500 miles, China has the longest land border in the world, which it shares with 13 of its neighbors.
 The thirteen neighbors are Mongolia to its north with whom it shares its longest border of 2,906 miles.
 Russia lies to its northeast, North Korea to its east, Vietnam, Laos, Myanmar, Bhutan, and Nepal to its south, India to its southwest, Afghanistan and Tajikistan to its west, Kyrgyzstan and Kazakhstan to its northwest.
 China also shares borders with its two special territories – Hong Kong and Macau to its southeast.

 Country sharing the longest single border